sinkovit/VDJfinder/Notes.md

 * IGHV3-38\*02 ORF

 Finally, discovered that IGHV3-43\*01 and IGHV3-43D\*01 sequences in IMGT are not identical.
-Assuming that the 'D' in the latter indicates duplicates, this may indicate and error
+Assuming that the 'D' in the latter indicates duplicates, this may indicate an error

 ### D genes